-Cash and cash equivalents, short term investments, accrued interest receivable, G.S.T. receivable and accounts payable and accrued liabilities are carried at cost which approximates fair value due to the short-term maturity of these instruments.
-It is management's opinion that the Company is not exposed to significant interest, currency or credit risks arising from these financial instruments.
+Cash and cash equivalents, short term investments, cash - flow through funds, accrued interest receivable, G.S.T. receivable and accounts payable and accrued liabilities are carried at cost which approximates fair value due to the short-term maturity of these instruments.
+It is management's opinion that the Corporation is not exposed to significant interest, currency or credit risks arising from these financial instruments.